structron/ConDenseCap/README.md

 ### Dense Captioning Labeling Data

-Please contact the authors of the following paper to obtain the images:
+Please contact the authors of this paper to obtain the images:

 ```
 place-holder-bibtex